Incendo/cloud-docs/docs/core/index.md

 - The requested command does not exist (NoSuchCommandException)
 - The provided command input is invalid (InvalidSyntaxException)
 - The parser cannot parse the input provided (ArgumentParseException)

-The command managers are highly encouraged to make use of `CommandManager#handleException`, in which case the exception handling may be overridden using `CommandManager#registerExceptionHandler`.

 ##### Parser Errors